astraw/stdeb/README.rst

 `stdeb <http://github.com/astraw/stdeb>`_ produces Debian source packages from Python packages via a new distutils command, ``sdist_dsc``.
-Automatic defaults are provided for the Debian package, but many aspects of the resulting package can be customized via a configuration file.
+Automatic defaults are provided for the Debian package, but many aspects of the resulting package can be customized (see the customizing section, below).
 An additional command, ``bdist_deb``, creates a Debian binary package, a .deb file.

 Two convenience utilities are also provided. ``pypi-install`` will query the `Python Package Index (PyPI) <http://pypi.python.org/>`_ for